Drug data last refreshed Just now · AI intelligence enriched 1w ago

-VASCOR (bepridil hydrochloride) is an oral calcium channel blocker approved in 1990 for the treatment of chronic stable angina.
-It works by inhibiting calcium influx into cardiac and vascular smooth muscle cells, reducing myocardial oxygen demand and improving coronary blood flow.
-The drug is indicated for patients who remain symptomatic despite other antianginal therapies.
+VASCOR (bepridil hydrochloride) is an oral calcium channel blocker approved in 1990 for angina pectoris.
+It reduces myocardial oxygen demand and improves coronary blood flow.
+The product is a small-molecule cardiovascular agent used in patients with chronic stable angina who are refractory to or intolerant of other antianginal therapies.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.